wandersonca/HPC-Password-Cracker/README.md

 [![Build Status](https://cloud.drone.io/api/badges/wandersonca/HPC-Password-Cracker/status.svg)](https://cloud.drone.io/wandersonca/HPC-Password-Cracker)

 ## Purpose
 The HPC Password Cracker project is an educational exploration of various parallel implementations of two common password cracking approaches.
+Passwords values provided at the command line are expected to be hashed values using sha256sum encryption.

 ## How to hash a password for testing
 ``echo -n 'test' | sha256sum``

+## Compilation Notes
+1. Be certain to install the libssl-dev package prior to compilation.
+On Ubuntu: ``sudo apt-get install libssl-dev``

+2. Run ``make clean`` between implementations to ensure the appropriate binaries are available for each individual impelemtation.

 ## Serial Implementation

 ### How to compile
-1. Make sure you install the libssl-dev package.
-On Ubuntu ``sudo apt-get install libssl-dev``.
-2. Run make: ``make serial``
+Run make: ``make serial``

 ### How to run dictionary attack:
 ``./bin/serial-cracker --dictionary dictionary_files/100_pass.txt --password $(echo -n '123456' | sha256sum) --verbose``